 In summary, the importance of judicial review can be encapsulated in several key points:

-• Protection of Individual Rights: Courts can nullify laws that infringe upon personal freedoms.
+- Protection of Individual Rights: Courts have the authority to nullify laws and government actions that infringe upon personal freedoms, civil liberties, and constitutional guarantees.

-• Balance of Power: Judicial review ensures that legislative and executive actions remain within constitutional boundaries.
+- Balance of Power: Judicial review ensures that legislative and executive branches operate within constitutional boundaries, preventing overreach and preserving institutional integrity.

-• Promotion of Accountability: Government officials are held responsible for their actions, reinforcing the rule of law.
+- Promotion of Accountability: By holding government officials and agencies responsible for their actions, judicial review reinforces the rule of law and fosters transparent, lawful governance.

-Ultimately, judicial review is not just a legal mechanism; it is a vital instrument for upholding democracy and ensuring that the government remains answerable to the people it serves.
-For more insights on the role of the judiciary, visit our legal resources page.
+Ultimately, judicial review is not merely a procedural legal mechanism; it is a vital instrument for upholding democracy, protecting human rights, and ensuring that government remains answerable to the people it serves.
+For a deeper understanding of the judiciaryโs role in constitutional law, visit our legal resources page.

 Alternatives to Judicial Review